dgolja/golja-influxdb/README.md

 The InfluxDB module manages both the installation and configuration of InfluxDB.
 I am planning to extend it to allow management of InfluxDB resources, such as databases, users, and privileges.

+##Deprecation Warning

+This release is a major refactoring of the module which means that the API changed in backwards incompatible ways.
+If your project depends on the old API and you need to use influxdb prior to 0.9.X, please pin your module dependencies to 0.1.2 version to ensure your environments don't break.

 *NOTE*: Until 1.0.0 release the API may change, however I will try my best to avoid it.

 ##Installation